matthew-coad/autem/doc/07-SS-Species Simulation.md

 ## SS-Constests are per round

 Action - Constests are per round
 Justification - Obsolete behavior.
-Evolution is not based on rounds
+Evolution is not based on rounds.
+Outcome - Complete.